cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 SAGE resources, Web of Science databases, and so on.
 These reports come into play when users/patrons search in the overall platform but not in any single database provided by the platform.
 For example, UK Libraries subscribes to the ProQuest Databases and for us that includes [35 primary databases][proqdb].
-Users can search many at the same time or search any single one.
+Users can search multiple databases at the same time or search any single one.
 The same holds for platforms like EBSCOhost, Web of Science, and others.
 These report levels continue to form the framework for release 5.1, which continues to build on the goals of its predecessors by providing standardized, comprehensive, and easy-to-use reports.